Affordable Connectivity Program (ACP)

 SCAM ALERT!
 Whether you're just signing up or you already participate, be aware of threats aimed at taking your discounts.

-Congress recently created the Affordable Connectivity Program (ACP), a new long-term, $14 billion program, which will replace the Emergency Broadband Benefit Program.
-This investment in broadband affordability will help ensure families can afford the connections they need for work, school, health care and more for a long time.
+In November 2021, Congress created the Affordable Connectivity Program (ACP), a long-term, $14 billion program, which replaced the Emergency Broadband Benefit Program.
+This investment in broadband affordability helps ensure families can afford the connections they need for work, school, health care and more for a long time.

 Arvig and its companies are not offering a one-time discount on a laptop, tablet or desktop computer.